-Edit: Thank you to everyone who has read and this article!
-In the first few days, over 50k people have read the piece, which I think only further supports the idea that many of us are struggling with this concept of "greatness".
+Edit: Thank you to the 70k people who have read this piece.
+It looks like many people are struggling with the concept of "greatness".
 Let's continue to support one another on the journey there.

 Over the years, we’ve all encountered our fair share of successes and failures.
 As I’ve acquired more of both under my name, I’ve started to contemplate which experiences were truly “great” and why.